LoansBot/reddit-proxy/README.md

 - AMQP_PASSWORD: The password for the AMQP connection
 - AMQP_VHOST: The AMQP virtual host
 - AMQP_QUEUE: Which AMQP queue to listen on
+- MIN_TIME_BETWEEN_REQUESTS_S: The number of seconds between requests to reddit.
+- REDDIT_USERNAME: The username for reddit
+- REDDIT_PASSWORD: The password for reddit
+- REDDIT_CLIENT_ID: The client id for the app in reddit
+- REDDIT_CLIENT_SECRET: THe client secret for the app in redit

 ## Folder Structure